RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/27-DAN.md

 <sup>11</sup> Yea, he magnified [himself] even to the prince of the host, and by him the daily [sacrifice] was taken away (8675), and the place of his sanctuary was cast down.
 <sup>12</sup> And an host was given [him] against the daily [sacrifice] by reason of transgression, and it cast down the truth to the ground; and it practised, and prospered.
 <sup>13</sup> Then I heard one saint speaking, and another saint said unto that certain [saint] which spake, How long [shall be] the vision [concerning] the daily [sacrifice], and the transgression of desolation, to give both the sanctuary and the host to be trodden under foot?
-<sup>14</sup> And he said unto me, Unto two thousand and three hundred days ; then shall the sanctuary be cleansed.
+<sup>14</sup> And he said unto me, Unto two thousand and three hundred days; then shall the sanctuary be cleansed.
 <sup>15</sup> And it came to pass, when I, [even] I Daniel, had seen the vision, and sought for the meaning, then, behold, there stood before me as the appearance of a man.
 <sup>16</sup> And I heard a man’s voice between [the banks of] Ulai, which called, and said, Gabriel, make this [man] to understand the vision.
 <sup>17</sup> So he came near where I stood: and when he came, I was afraid, and fell upon my face: but he said unto me, Understand, O son of man: for at the time of the end [shall be] the vision.